mrismanaziz/Reforestation/README.md

-## Why is Peter Pan always flying?
-Because he Neverlands.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.